uiuc-focal-lab/syncode/README.md

 <details>
   <summary>Click to Expand on the List of Arguments for SynCode</summary>

 - `mode` (str, optional): Mode for inference. "grammar_mask" is the mode that enables our tool. "original" is the mode for the original LLM.
-Defaults to "grammar_mask".
+Defaults to "grammar_mask". "original" mode is used for the original LLM without any grammar constraints and "grammar_strict" mode is a stricter mode for grammar constrained generation.

 - `model` (str): Model ID for Hugging Face model hub or model name if stored locally.